-Indicator Scope Calculated methodology Standard Unit Water drawn Amount of water sourced from municipal water supply, groundwater, rainwater or other source.
+Indicator Scope Calculated methodology Standard Unit Water consumption Amount of water sourced from municipal water supply, groundwater, rainwater or other source.
 Water consumption is reported by sites in local units and converted to cubic metres.
-M 3 Water discharge Amount of water discharged from the site into storm water drains and sewers.
+If a supplier invoice is not available, meter readings can be taken and recorded.
+If the meter can't be accessed at leased properties, evidence from the landlord can be provided.
+For sites where no evidence is available, an estimatation is calculated following the estimation methodology detailed in Appendix A. M Water discharge Amount of water discharged from the site into storm water drains and sewers.
 Water discharge is reported by sites in local units and converted to cubic metres.
 If the site does not have flow meters to measure discharge, the same figure is used as water drawn.
-For all sites that have storage tanks, water discharge is calculated by removing the volume of liquid waste (such as solvents dissolved in water) stored for removal by hazardous waste company.
-M2
+For all sites that have storage tanks, water discharge is calculated by removing the volume of liquid waste (such as solvents dissolved in water) stored for removal by third party suppliers.
+M